 Up to now, fragments of the shield wall, the outlines of the gate on the western edge of the wall, and the foundations and fragments of the walls of the two buildings have survived.
-Admission to the castle area is free.
+Admission to the forested area of the castle is free.
+It is located in the Pieniny National Park, which is its main keeper and conservator.

 Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.